 The best thing that you can do for angora goats is to refuse to buy mohair.
 It's easy to check the label when you're shopping.
 If it includes the word "mohair", leave it on the shelf.

-Please also ask Levi's to drop mohair immediately in favour of animal-friendly materials that are free of cruelty.
+Please also ask Free People to drop mohair immediately in favour of animal-friendly materials that are free of cruelty.